ipb-halle/MetFrag/projects/metfragcl/index.md

 </div>
 <p><p>

 For local file databases (LocalSDF, LocalCSV, LocalPSV), additional numerical scoring terms can be included using unique column headers (PSV, CSV) or tags (SDF).
-The recommended scoring terms for PubChemLite are as follows (with the addition of spectral library matching, see next section):
+As an example, the recommended scoring terms for PubChemLite (DOI: <a href="https://doi.org/10.1186/s13321-021-00489-0">10.1186/s13321-021-00489-0</a>) are as follows (including the recommended spectral library matching option, see next section):

 <div class="code">
   <table>